 - Swap the apple for pear, sliced grapes, or strawberries (or leave fruit out).

 - Don’t want to use feta?
-You can skip cheese entirely or use gorgonzola, blue cheese crumbles, or goat cheese.
+You can skip cheese entirely or use crumbled goat cheese or gorgonzola..

 - Can’t find/use pepitas?
 Sunflower seeds, walnuts, sliced almonds, and chopped cashews would all work.

 You have the opportunity to really make this salad your own, so do it!
-That being said, the recipe as written is so good that I can’t wait to make it again and I hope you try it.
+That being said, the recipe as written is so good that I can’t wait to make it again.
+I hope you try it.

 Here, we’re using basic mustard, lemon, and brown sugar dressing.
 It’s tangy, sweet, and light — a perfect match for this crunchy salad.
 Of course, you can use whatever dressing you like and don’t have to make your own!
 Add about 2 tablespoons and you’re good to go.